Ardmore 10yo Whisky Broker

 I first read Robin Jenkins’ The Cone Gatherers in high school, reluctantly.
 We’d been given it to read as an assignment, with a 1,000 word summary to be submitted in a fortnight’s time.
 Me being the lazy, good for nothing teenager decided I’d play it cool, shunting the task to the back of my priority list far behind football, Playstation and pizza.
 In astonishment akin to witnessing a UFO land in my back garden, I realised it was due the following day.
 Affording the English teacher such lack of respect that it is, even 20 years later absurdly insulting, I took the synopsis on the back cover as all I needed to write a comprehensive assessment of the book in just over 1,000 words - give him a couple for free, I charitably reasoned.
 Sashaying into the English class the following day I nonchalantly plopped the paper on the teacher’s desk and took my seat with vested interest: English class was always fantastic fun as it was the only lesson within which all my pals featured; a rare congregation of nitwits that spent the full hour poking fun, prodding, teasing and shirking work each day, much to the teacher’s silent fury I’m sure.

 The next day after another hour spent in the infinite chasm of time wastage, I was ordered to stay behind at the end of the lesson; a ripple of electric excitement charged around my classmates - Dougie’s getting it - and I knew immediately I was in deep trouble.
-Typically what transpired if such a command was given, especially so after a flagrant abuse of time and lack of respect was perpetrated, was a “punishment exercise” being dished out.
+Typically what transpired if such a command was given, especially so after such flagrant abuse of time and lack of respect was perpetrated, was a “punishment exercise” being administered.
 This was a sheet of paper, colour coded to severity, that required the felon to copy ad nauseam a line of text much like Bart Simpson does in each episode introduction of The Simpsons.
 “I will not take the teacher for a fumbling buffoon ever again.
 I will not take the teacher…” If I recall correctly yellow paper was very light punishment, with only an hour or so spent copying the sentences out before punishment had been served, but a colour change meant longer, and more challenging exercises.
-Green paper was usually reserved for calling the teacher a name, white was really severe for those unable to be tamed by voice, and pink was like a hanging.
+Green paper was usually reserved for calling the teacher a bad word, white was really severe for those unable to be tamed by voice, and pink was like a hanging.

 I never received many “punnies” in my time at school, with one or two yellows for breaches of silence orders or lack of substance in homework assignments.
 But when someone was dealt a pink punnie, oh holy Christmas, the air was sucked out of the room like a vacuum by collective gasps, as the condemned soul was watched eagerly by the entire class with wide, wild side-eyes and stifled smirks as the offender slowly realised the gravity of the situation.
 The moment we were all outside the guilty would be dealt a second punishment: teased by everyone, even the quiet ones, about their busy night of writing that awaited.
 They'd take it on the chin too, knowing it was rarified air to receive a pink slip.